Documentations of PyPop7 for Black-Box Optimization (BBO)

 8... 'upper_boundary': 5.0*np.ones((ndim_problem,))} # upper search boundary

-1>>> from pypop7.optimizers.es.lmmaes import LMMAES # choose any optimizer you prefer in this library
+1>>> from pypop7.optimizers.es.lmmaes import LMMAES # or to choose any black-box optimizer you prefer in PyPop7

 2>>> options = {'fitness_threshold': 1e-10, # terminate when the best-so-far fitness is lower than 1e-10

-3... 'max_runtime': 3600, # terminate when the actual runtime exceeds 1 hour (i.e. 3600 seconds)
+3... 'max_runtime': 3600, # terminate when the actual runtime exceeds 1 hour (i.e., 3600 seconds)

-5... 'x': 4.0*np.ones((ndim_problem,)), # initial mean of search/mutation distribution
+5... 'x': 4.0*np.ones((ndim_problem,)), # initial mean of search/mutation/sampling distribution

-6... 'sigma': 3.0, # initial global step-size of search distribution (to be fine-tuned)
+6... 'sigma': 3.0, # initial global step-size of search distribution (to be fine-tuned for optimality)

 7... 'verbose': 500}

-8>>> lmmaes = LMMAES(problem, options) # initialize the optimizer (a unified interface for all optimizers)
+8>>> lmmaes = LMMAES(problem, options) # initialize the black-box optimizer (a unified interface for all optimizers)

-9>>> results = lmmaes.optimize() # run its (time-consuming) search process
+9>>> results = lmmaes.optimize() # run its (time-consuming) optimization/evolution/search process

-10>>> # print the best-so-far fitness and used function evaluations returned by the used black-box optimizer
+10>>> # print best-so-far fitness and used function evaluations returned by the used black-box optimizer

 11>>> print(results['best_so_far_y'], results['n_function_evaluations'])